Louis C.K.’s ‘Apology’ For Sexual Misconduct Ripped As Celebrities React To ‘Bad Piece Of Writing’

 “I haven’t read the Louis CK statement because I don’t really give a F**K what he has to say about this,” the actress wrote.

-Louis C.K.’s longtime Louie and Better Things co-star Pamela Adlon also released a statement about the scandal, saying she is that Louis admitted that the sexual misconduct allegations made against him are true.
+Louis C.K.’s longtime Louie and Better Things co-star Pamela Adlon also released a statement about the scandal, saying she is devastated that Louis admitted that the sexual misconduct allegations made against him are true.
 Adlon said she is “in shock after the admission of abhorrent behavior by my friend and partner, Louis C.K.”

 For more on the allegations against Louis C.K. and his reaction to the sexual misconduct stories, see the video below.